winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

 ### PATCH Requests

-PATCH is used for partial updates:
+PATCH is used for partial updates to resources.

 ```python
 @app.patch("/api/users/{user_id}")